ioncakephper/skelosaurus/README-template.md

 !import[/sample/tree.txt]
 ```

-The `sidebars.js` exports the sidebar navigation design.
+The `sample\sample-doc\sidebars.js` exports the sidebar navigation design.

 ```javascript
 !import[/sample/sample-doc/sidebars.js]
 ```

-The `docs/introduction.md` has the front-matter Docusaurus expects, and is already filled with a lorem ipsum text.
+The `sample\sample-doc\docs\introduction.md` has the front-matter Docusaurus expects, and is already filled with a lorem ipsum text.

 ```markdown
 !import[/sample/sample-doc/docs/introduction.md]
 ```

-### Step 3: Use it with Docusaurus
+### Step 3: Use skeleton documentation in Docusaurus

-Open the `sample/sample-doc/docusaurus.config.js`, and edit the `themeConfig`:
+Open the `sample\sample-doc\docusaurus.config.js`, and edit the `themeConfig`:

 ```javascript
   themeConfig: {